radixdev/flang/README.md

 # example

 A complete example of Flang can be found in the `samples/complete.flang` file.
 Running `lua _interpreterCompleteDriver.lua` will run this example and assertions.
 An example successful output (with lexer tokens) is printed below:

+# building to mod
+The builder.py script creates a zipped mod file.

+If using Atom, this script will be run on-save automatically, see https://atom.io/packages/save-commands